Wondering why you should become a Certified Family Life Educator (CFLE)? Learn about the benefits.

 Minimum Requirements to Become a CFLE

-Applicants for the CFLE designation must have completed at least a bachelor's degree at an accredited college/university.
+Applicants for the CFLE credential must have completed at least a bachelor's degree at an accredited college/university.

-Accredited means a recognized regional agency for the accreditation of baccalaureate institutions.
-Acceptable agencies include: Higher Learning Commission (HLC), Middle States Commission on Higher Education (MSCHE), New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC CIHE), Northwest Commission on Colleges and Universities, North Central Association of Colleges and Schools, New England Association of Schools and Colleges, Southern Association of Colleges and Schools, and Western Association of Schools and Colleges, Senior College and University Commission (WASC WSCUC).
+Accredited means a recognized regional agency for the accreditation of a baccalaureate institution.
+Acceptable agencies include: Higher Learning Commission (HLC), Middle States Commission on Higher Education (MSCHE), New England Association of Schools and Colleges Commission on Institutions of Higher Education (NEASC CIHE), Northwest Commission on Colleges and Universities (NWCCU), Southern Association of Colleges and Schools Commission on Colleges (SACS COC), and Western Association of Schools and Colleges, Senior College and University Commission (WASC WSCUC).

-Provisional certification is available to applicants who can demonstrate content knowledge in each of the 10 family life content areas, but who have not yet earned enough work experience hours in family life education to qualify for full-certification status.
+Provisional certification is available to applicants who can demonstrate content knowledge in each of the 10 Family Life Education content areas, but who have not yet earned enough work experience hours in Family Life Education to qualify for full-certification status.

-The Abbreviated Application Process is for recent college graduates — graduated within two years of their CFLE application date — of CFLE-approved academic programs.
+The CFLE-approved program application is for recent college graduates — graduated within two years of their CFLE application date — of CFLE-approved academic programs.

-The Exam Application Process is available for those who are not recent graduates of a CFLE-approved academic program.
+The CFLE exam is available for those who are not recent graduates of a CFLE-approved academic program.

 Applicants with a degree earned outside of the United States must provide evidence of degree equivalency to a degree earned in the United States.
-Credentials should be evaluated by an official credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
-Find a list of NACES members on the NACES website.
+Credentials should be evaluated by an official credential evaluation service that is a member of the Association of International Credential Evaluators, Inc. (AICE).
+Find a list of AICE members on the AICE website.